Homo erectus: Research history

-In 1868, Ernst Haeckel suggested early humans dispersed from the now-disproven hypothetical continent "Lemuria".
+In 1868, Ernst Haeckel suggested that early humans dispersed from the now-disproven hypothetical continent "Lemuria".

 While Charles Darwin had hypothesized in his 1871 Descent of Man that humans most likely evolved in Africa, many late-19th century evolutionary naturalists postulated that Asia was the birthplace of humankind.
 Asia is midway between all continents via land routes or short sea crossings, providing optimal dispersal routes throughout the world.
 Among the major proponents of "Out of Asia" theory was Ernst Haeckel, who argued that the first human species (which he speculatively named Homo primigenius) evolved on a now-disproven hypothetical continent "Lemuria" from a species he termed Pithecanthropus alalus (speechless ape-man).
 "Lemuria" had supposedly sunk below the Indian Ocean, accounting for the lack of fossil evidence.

 Dutch scientist Eugène Dubois joined the Royal Netherlands East Indies Army to search for the "missing link" of human evolution in Java.
 At the Trinil site, his team found a skullcap and molar in 1891, and a femur in 1892 (Java Man), which he named "Pithecanthropus erectus" in 1893.
 He attempted to convince the European scientific community that he had found an upright-walking ape-man dating to the late Pliocene or Early Pleistocene; they dismissed his findings as some kind of non-human ape.